NanaQuamy4/EcoWasteGo/docs/Chapter1_Introduction.md

 ### 1.7.5 Social Responsibility and Community Impact
 I believe in the importance of contributing to community development through technology-driven solutions that benefit both service providers and consumers.
 This project represents my commitment to using my education and skills for positive social and environmental impact, aligning with my personal values and academic goals.
 By addressing the coordination mismatch and providing a clear pathway to sustainable waste management, the platform directly contributes to reducing environmental pollution and fostering sustainable development.

-## 1.8 Scope of Project
+## 1.5 Scope and Limitations of the Project

-### 1.8.1 In Scope
-- **Mobile Application Development**: Complete React Native application with customer and recycler interfaces
-- **Backend Infrastructure**: Supabase database design and API development
-- **Location Services**: GPS integration, distance calculation, and route optimization
-- **User Management**: Registration, authentication, and profile management
+**Scope:**
+The project will focus on designing and implementing a mobile application for waste management in the Ghanaian context, with pilot testing in Accra and Kumasi.
+Key features include:

+• Cross-platform mobile app (iOS and Android) built with React Native.
+• Backend infrastructure using Supabase with PostgreSQL.
+• GPS integration for live tracking and optimized routing.
+• User authentication and recycler verification.
-- **Communication System**: In-app messaging and notification services
+• In-app messaging and notifications.
-- **Payment Processing**: Secure payment integration and transaction management
+• Secure payment system for service transactions.
-- **Environmental Tracking**: CO2 savings calculation and recycling metrics
+• Environmental tracking (CO₂ savings and recycling metrics).
-- **Real-Time Features**: Live tracking, status updates, and dynamic pricing

-### 1.8.2 Out of Scope
-- **Hardware Integration**: Physical waste bins or IoT sensors
+• Support for both individual recyclers and established waste management companies.

+**Limitations:**
+• The project does not cover IoT hardware such as smart bins or sensors.
-- **Government Integration**: Direct integration with municipal waste management systems
+• No direct integration with government waste management systems at this stage.
-- **International Expansion**: Multi-country deployment and localization
-- **Advanced Analytics**: Machine learning algorithms for predictive analysis
-- **Blockchain Implementation**: Distributed ledger technology for transactions
+• Deployment will initially be limited to selected regions (Accra and Kumasi).
+• Performance will depend on internet connectivity and GPS accuracy, which may be unreliable in dense urban areas.
+• Limited resources and academic timelines may restrict large-scale testing.
+• Integration with existing company systems (like Zoomlion's internal operations) will be limited to customer-facing features.

 ## 1.9 Project Limitations